chanokin/convert_to_roc/README.md

 # Utility scripts to convert different image datasets into rank-order coded spiking representations.

+**Usage:**

+   `python convert.py dataset path/to/input/files [options]`

+    --timestep         Timestep which will be used in the simulations.
+How many spikes will be emmited at each timestep can be set with --spikes_per_bin --output_dir       Path to the output location of the generated spike files --skip_existing    Whether to skip database entries corresponding to files already found in the output directory
+    --spikes_per_bin   How many spikes per timestep will be emmited.
+Note that more than one is not standard rank-order encoding
+    --scaling          Scaling applied to the input image (only supported by the Omniglot dataset)

+---

+## About the datasets and conversion method:

 1. ___Databases___ in this repository are the property of their authors: